 Many clients report seeing significant benefits after 2-3 treatments, but sometimes a longer course of sessions is needed to gain maximum benefit.
-Horses in competitive environments, polo ponies, hunters or other animals with demanding workloads can benefit immensely from the support of Shiatsu treatment on a monthly or six weekly basis.
-Regular sessions for all horses can be of real help – this follows the Oriental approach of maintaining and supporting health to keep your horse comfortable, flexible and relaxed.
+Horses in competitive environments, polo ponies, hunters or other animals with demanding workloads can benefit immensely from the support of Shiatsu treatment on a monthly or six-weekly basis.
+Veteran horses also do well with regular sessions to help keep them as straight and mobile as possible.
+Regular sessions for all horses can be of real help and are highly recommended – this follows the Oriental approach of maintaining and supporting health to keep your horse comfortable, flexible and relaxed.

 Shiatsu for horse owners and riders

-A head, neck,shoulder and back treatment for owners/riders can be received at your yard if there is somewhere quiet to set up the Shiatsu Chair.
-Half hour sessions are £26 if they are on the same day as your horse.
+A head, neck, shoulder and back treatment for owners/riders can be received at your yard if there is somewhere quiet to set up the Shiatsu Chair.
+Half-hour sessions are £32 if they are on the same day as your horse.

 Initial sessions will be 90 minutes to allow time for a full client history to be taken; follow up appointments are 60 minutes.
-Milage of 45p is charged for round trips greater than 20 miles from St Albans.
-Initial treatment of 90 minutes is £75, follow up treatments of 60 minutes are £55 , reduced to £52 for two or more horses at the same yard.
+Milage of 48p is charged for round trips greater than 20 miles from St Albans.
+Initial treatment of 90 minutes is £100, follow up treatments of 60 minutes are £63, reduced to £58 for two or more horses at the same yard.
 The full fee will normally be charged in the event of missed appointments or late cancellations with less than 24 hours notice.